tsmango/active_configuration/README.md

 # ActiveConfiguration

-ActiveConfiguration is a Rails 3.x engine for reading and writing settings, in a flexible manner, against ActiveRecord models.
-This engine is meant to be used with a highly configurable application so that you don't necessarily need to setup specific columns and tables for handling similar style configurations.

-The idea is to simply offer a generic, configurable, settings store that can be made available to any of your models that need it.
+ActiveConfiguration is an engine that exposes a generic settings store to ActiveRecord models.
+Made for very configurable applications, it allows you to avoid implementing specific ways to store settings for each model that needs such configuration.
 If your application isn't very configurable, ActiveConfiguration is probably overkill.

 ## Source